socomsystems/documentation/admin_manual/configuration_database/linux_database_configuration.rst

   quit;

-An Nextcloud instance configured with MySQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
+An cyfrSpaces instance configured with MySQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
 The :file:`config/config.php` as created by the :doc:`../installation/installation_wizard` would therefore contain entries like